Hagley Roman Catholic High School

 Hagley Catholic High School is a coeducational school for ages 11–18 situated in the village of Hagley, Worcestershire, England.
 Currently a member of the Catholic Emmaus trust of schools, it was founded by the Catholic community in Worcestershire.
 The school holds specialist academy status, and was awarded a Grade 1 (Outstanding) in the 2011 Ofsted report.
 The patron saint is Catholic martyr Saint Nicholas Owen, and the school is divided into six houses named after saints: Anselm, Bede, Chad, Gregory, Kenelm, and Wulstan.

 Outcomes are excellent at Hagley with a GCSE Progress 8 score in 2019 of +0.35 and English literature and language, maths, science and history in the top 20% of all schools nationally for attainment.
 Overall attainment was in the top 20% also, as were all elements of the attainment buckets.

 The sixth form enjoys a high rate of success, with half of all candidates achieving grades AAB or higher.
-In 2020, 40% of sixth form leavers went on to study at Russell Group universities and the school often sends students to Oxbridge.
+In 2020, 40% of sixth form leavers went on to study at Russell Group universities and the school has sent students to Oxbridge.

 History

 The school was founded in 1959 after the Catholic community in Worcestershire first began collecting funds to build a school in 1942.
 Originally the school was to be built in Stourport-on-Severn, but land was later donated in Hagley.

 A-Levels have been taught in the school since the 1960s, and the sixth form common room and adjacent teaching rooms were built in 1976.

 In 1969, in the building which would later become Lab 5, a full-scale replica of a Bristol Scout aeroplane was built by five pupils and their history teacher.
 The aeroplane could only be removed when the window frames were removed.

 In 2007, the school agreed to work in correspondence with Haybridge High School, located oppositely on Brake Lane.
 By doing so, both schools worked to expand the teaching of less commonly taken elective subjects.
 The schools have shared common ground for sporting events for some time and enjoy a healthy rivalry with each other.

-An extensive collection of catalogued records relating to the history of the school can be found in the school library.
+An extensive collection of catalogued records relating to the history of the school can be found.
 A history of the school, written by former teacher Stephen Roberts, was published in 2009.